Command System

 Command Design

-- Commands should be immutable after construction
+- Commands should be immutable value types (structs with const accessors)

 Related Modules